LON - DUB

 Data is based on round-trip flight searches on KAYAK over the past month.

-The absolute cheapest return flight from London to Dublin costs €45 on the route between London Heathrow Airport (LHR) and Dublin (DUB).
-However, over the past month, flights between London Stansted Airport (STN) and Dublin (DUB) were, on average, 86% cheaper than other London-Dublin routes.
+The cheapest return flight from London to Dublin costs €83 on the route between London Stansted Airport (STN) and Dublin (DUB).
+Over the past month, this route was, on average, 41% cheaper than other London-Dublin routes.
 The most popular route is between London Heathrow Airport (LHR) and Dublin (DUB).

 What’s the cheapest day of the week to fly from London to Dublin?